 "I know you," said Rebekka and thought she was smiling although she was not sure.
 Other familiar faces sometimes hovered then went away: her daughter; the sailor who helped carry her boxes and tighten their straps; a man on the gallows.
-No. This one was real.
-She recognized the anxious eyes, the tawny skin.
-How could she not know the single friend she had, and to confirm that moment of clarity, said "Remember?
+No. This face was real.
+She recognized the dark anxious eyes, the tawny skin.
+How could she not know the single friend she had?
+To confirm to herself that moment of clarity, she said.
+"Lina.
+Remember, do you?
 We didn't have a fireplace.
 It was cold.
 So cold.
 I thought she was a mute or deaf, you know.
 Blood is sticky.
 It never goes away however much...."
 Her voice was intense, confidential as though revealing a secret.
 Then silence as she fell somewhere between fever and memory.